monkeybusiness / Getty Images

 Finding small ways to make yourself a priority, can make a big difference.
 This can be as true with time as with finances.
 Time is valuable, and only grows more valuable as retirement nears.
 The measures taken today can lessen the need to play catch up.

 2. Talk things through

 It's a good idea to get everything out in the open, as you talk to your parents about their approach to the golden years.
 This way you can talk through retirement outlook, insurance and outline a general plan.
-Find out if they have a financial representative they have been working with.

 3. Insure your retirement

 For most pre-retirees, securing lifelong income is a top priority.Protected options like fixed index annuities can offer lifetime income options that protect years of hard-earned dollars and can generate a stable source of income that cannot be outlived.
 Consider your overall retirement portfolio and how different retirement options address short- and long-term financial needs.
 A balanced portfolio can be key to planning for lifetime income as well as long-term care options.